jbms/finance-dl/README.md

 To debug a scraper, you can run it in interactive mode by specifying the `-i` command-line arugment.
 This runs an interactive IPython shell that lets you manually invoke parts of the scraping process.

+Automatic Usage
+==

+To run multiple configurations at once, and keep track of when each configuration was last updated, you can use the `finance_dl.update` tool.

+To display the update status, first create a `logs` directory and run:

+    python -m finance_dl.cli --config-module example_finance_dl_config --log-dir logs status

+Initially, this will indicate that none of the configurations have been updated.
+To update a single configuration `myconfig`, run:

+    python -m finance_dl.cli --config-module example_finance_dl_config --log-dir logs update myconfig

+With a single configuration specified, this does the same thing as the `finance_dl.cli` tool, except that the log messages are written to `logs/myconfig.txt` and a `logs/myconfig.lastupdate` file is craeted if it is successful.

+If multiple configurations are specified, as in:

+    python -m finance_dl.cli --config-module example_finance_dl_config --log-dir logs update myconfig1 myconfig2

+then all specified configurations are run in parallel.

+To update all configurations, run:

+    python -m finance_dl.cli --config-module example_finance_dl_config --log-dir logs update --all

 License
 ==